-The Excalibur SS was styled by Brooks Stevens - one of the great industrial designers.
-Stevens was prolific, to put it mildly.
-In the course of his 61 years in the profession, he amassed 550 clients - and thousands of designs.
+The Excalibur SS was styled by Brooks Stevens – one of the great industrial designers.
+Stevens was prolific, to say the least.
+In the course of his 61 years in the profession, he amassed 550 clients – and thousands of designs.
 Thankfully for gearheads, some of them were for cars.
-Probably the best-known was the Jeep Jeepster ... the first cool 4x4.
+Probably the best-known was the Jeep Jeepster … the first cool 4×4!

-Arguably even cooler, was the Excalibur J sports-racer.
-It first appeared in '52.
-But, Stevens really hit the jackpot - at least in terms of publicity - with the Excalibur SS concept car.
-Unveiled in '63, it fitted in perfectly with the increasingly popular 'retro' design trend.
-When the SS wowed the NY Auto Show, Stevens was inundated with orders.
-With its Studebaker Lark chassis - and supercharged V8 engine - the SS was an intriguing mix of old and new.
+Arguably even cooler than the Jeep was the Excalibur J sports-racer.
+It first appeared in \’52.
+But, Stevens really hit the jackpot – at least in publicity terms – with the Excalibur SS concept car.
+Unveiled in \’63, it catered to the increasingly popular trend for all things \’retro\’.
+The SS wowed the NY Auto Show.
+Stevens was inundated with orders.
+With its Studebaker Lark chassis – and supercharged V8 engine – the SS was an intriguing mix of old and new.
 Dyed-in-the-wool vintage fans did not like it.
-Everybody else thought it was great!
+Everyone else loved it!

-Concept complete, Stevens' next step was to render the SS road-ready.
-A Chevrolet Corvette motor was inserted into the rear of a modified chassis.
-In true vintage style, there were flexible metal exhaust pipes - and an aluminium radiator shell.
-The 'retro' body panels were in fact forged from glassfibre!
-Stevens' two sons were tasked with marketing the SS.
-Roadster and Phaeton versions were available.
+Concept car complete, Stevens\’ next step was to render the SS roadworthy.
+A Chevrolet Corvette engine was duly inserted into the rear of a modified chassis.
+In true vintage style, there were flexible metal exhaust pipes and an aluminium radiator shell.
+The retro body panels were, in fact, glassfibre.
+Stevens\’ two sons were tasked with marketing the SS.
+Roadster and Phaeton models were available.
 Peak power was 300bhp.
-That gave a top speed of 140mph.
-359 Excaliburs were built.
-Brooks Stevens' SS was never going to be to everyone's taste.
-But surely even the most picky of vintage freaks can find something to like about it?
-Perhaps not!
+Top speed was 140mph.
+To be fair, the Excalibur SS was never going to satisfy every taste.
+Just 359 cars were built.
+But surely – even the most fastidious vintage car aficionado can find something to like about it?
+Oh, well – perhaps not!